TylerHannebique/My-Works/README.md

 * oCuttingGame is for rhythm based minigame involving cutting carrots.
 It is my first attempt at creating a rhythm game.
 * oDayNightManager controls the the ingame time and draws a fiter over the game depending on the time of day

-If you'd be interested in an actual explination or seeing footage I'd be glad to provide.
+If you'd be interested in an actual explination or in-game footage I'd be glad to provide.

 **sort_functions.cpp.txt**